Mekoche

-Mekoche (or Mequachake, Shawnee: mecoce) is the name of one of the five divisions of the Shawnee People.
-The Shawnee now exist as three federally recognized tribes located in the state of Oklahoma.
-The other four divisions are the Chalahgawtha, Kispoko, Pekowi, and Hathawekela.
-(All five division names have been spelled in a great variety of ways and are now divided into the three federally recognized Shawnee tribes.)
+Mekoche (also spelled Mequachake; Shawnee: mecoce) is one of the five divisions of the Shawnee, a Native American people.
+The other four divisions are the Chalahgawtha, Hathawekela, Kispoko, and Pekowi.
+All five division names appear in varied spellings in historical records.
+Together, these divisions form the loose confederacy that is the Shawnee tribe.

 Traditionally, Shawnee healers came from the Mekoche patrilineal division.

+History

+Ohio settlements

-Pigeon Town, occupied by the Shawnee Mekoche division, was located on Mad River, 3 miles northwest of West Liberty, Logan County, Ohio.
-Macochee Creek is named for this Shawnee division; it is a small stream that meets the Mad River at West Liberty, having arisen near modern Pickrelltown, Ohio.
+Pigeon Town, occupied by the Mekoche division, was located on the Mad River, 3 mi northwest of West Liberty, Logan County, Ohio.
+Macochee Creek is named for this division; it is a small stream that meets the Mad River at West Liberty, having arisen near modern Pickrelltown, Ohio.

+Modern status

+Today, the Shawnee are represented by three federally recognized tribes: the Absentee-Shawnee Tribe of Indians of Oklahoma, the Eastern Shawnee Tribe of Oklahoma, and the Shawnee Tribe.